 Your pelvic floor after birth

 It’s a good idea to keep doing Kegels even after you give birth.
 These pelvic floor exercises can help your body get back to normal.
 They maintain good circulation and encourage healing.
-They also help with things like bladder control even when you’re not pregnant.
+They help with things like bladder control even when you’re not pregnant.